trebor/soul-bound/rfc.md

 ## **7.3 Verifiable Delay Functions (optional)**

 * **Purpose**
-  * Enforce a minimum elapsed time without trusting local clocks (e.g., a "cool‑off"
+  * Enforce a minimum elapsed time without trusting local clocks (e.g., a "cool-off"
     between mint and transfer of stake).
 * **How it works**
   * Prover computes a VDF output `vdfOut` over a public input and difficulty parameter.